chengshiwen/chengshiwen.github.io/_posts/2014-04-16-head-first-git.md

     $ ssh-keygen
     Generating public/private rsa key pair.
-    Enter file in which to save the key (/home/cheng-shiwen/.ssh/id_rsa):
+    Enter file in which to save the key (/home/chengshiwen/.ssh/id_rsa):
     Enter passphrase (empty for no passphrase):
     Enter same passphrase again:
-    Your identification has been saved in /home/cheng-shiwen/.ssh/id_rsa.
+    Your identification has been saved in /home/chengshiwen/.ssh/id_rsa.
-    Your public key has been saved in /home/cheng-shiwen/.ssh/id_rsa.pub.
+    Your public key has been saved in /home/chengshiwen/.ssh/id_rsa.pub.
     The key fingerprint is:
-    a8:34:f4:76:9e:7c:00:66:9f:fe:8b:8c:e6:9b:fb:29 cheng-shiwen@root
+    a8:34:f4:76:9e:7c:00:66:9f:fe:8b:8c:e6:9b:fb:29 chengshiwen@root
     The key's randomart image is:
     +--[ RSA 2048]----+
     |                 |